pulquero/agile-powerwall/README.md

 `export_mpan`: MPAN to use for export rates if you have one

-`tariff_breaks`: Powerwall currently only supports four pricing levels: Peak, Mid-Peak, Off-Peak and Super Off-Peak.
+`import_tariff_breaks`: Powerwall currently only supports four pricing levels: Peak, Mid-Peak, Off-Peak and Super Off-Peak.
 Dynamic pricing therefore has to be mapped to these four levels.
-The `tariff_breaks` represent the thresholds for each level.
+The `import_tariff_breaks` represent the thresholds for each level.
-So, by default, anything below £0.10 is mapped to Super Off-Peak, between £0.10 and £0.20 to Off-Peak, between £0.20 and £0.30 to Mid-peak, and above £0.30 to Peak. **Use** `tariff_breaks: jenks` **to optimally calculate the breaks.**
+So, by default, anything below £0.10 is mapped to Super Off-Peak, between £0.10 and £0.20 to Off-Peak, between £0.20 and £0.30 to Mid-peak, and above £0.30 to Peak.
+(You can use `import_tariff_breaks: jenks` to calculate optimal breaks, but this may not give optimal behaviour.)

 `plunge_pricing_tariff_breaks`: similar to above, but applied if there are any plunge (negative) prices.